SSDLC Hub

 Putting Strategy into Practice: How We Tamed SonarQube using TLCTC

-In Part 1, we defined the roles.
-In Part 2, we show the results.
-See how we transformed a messy CWE report into actionable threat intelligence by automating context-aware mapping.
+In Part 1 we defined the roles.
+In Part 2 we show the results — how a messy CWE report turned into actionable threat intelligence by automating context-aware mapping.

 BK